 The rate of tailings dam failures is related to the increasing number of tailings impoundment areas larger than 5 million cubic meter capacity.
 Losses of human life, as well economic and ecological impacts, either permanent or non-recoverable, are often immense.
 The average cost of these catastrophic tailings dam failures is $543 million.

 To compound this, climate change and ageing mines have made the problem more pressing, with precipitation levels increasing in many parts of the world, and older dams with designed with out-dated specifications.
 Today, tailings management is the most pressing issue facing our sector.

-Following the catastrophic failure of a tailings dam at Brumadinho, Brazil in January 2019, the Global Action on Tailings (GAT) Initiative was established by the Global Mineral Professionals Alliance to address challenges concerning tailings disposal and storage.
+Following the catastrophic failure of a tailings dam at Brumadinho, Brazil in January 2019, the Global Action on Tailings (GAT) Initiative was launched by the GMPA to address challenges concerning tailings disposal and storage.

 An international taskforce is building awareness and knowledge of tailings management through three areas of focus (1) Building trust through collaboration and engagement, (2) Workforce planning focused on current and emerging gaps in tailings expertise, and (3) Enhancing access to tailings information.

 The GAT Resource Center provides access to standards, guidelines, professional development, information, and research collaborations.